-Step One in choosing a FCM is deciding what level of service and advice is needed.
+The first step in choosing a FCM is deciding what level of service and advice is needed.
 Some farm managers want a broker whose firm provides market background and outlook information.
-Other farmers don't need that because they get their market information from other sources.
+Other farmers do not need that because they get their market information from other sources.
 Trading costs are normally higher for companies who provide additional services.

-Step Two in choosing a broker involves talking to several firms and their brokers either by phone or in person.
+The next step in choosing a broker involves talking to several firms and their brokers either by phone or in person.
 Talking to several firms helps you make a choice based on each firm's required financial conditions and level of service.
-Talking to more than one broker at each firm helps you choose a broker you are comfortable with on a personal level, which is also important.
+Talking to more than one broker at each firm helps you choose a broker that you are comfortable with on a personal level, which is also important.

-FCMs, who accept futures and options trade orders on behalf of Alberta farmers, must be registered with the Alberta Securities Commission or the Investment Dealers Association, or both.
+FCMs who accept futures and options trade orders on behalf of Alberta farmers must be registered with the Alberta Securities Commission or with the Investment Dealers Association, or both.
 These registrations require that each FCM follow certain accounting standards and procedural practices and that the firm is financially secure.
 Each firm must file quarterly and annual financial statements.
 A chartered accounting firm also audits each firm annually.

 - understand farming and what a farm manager is trying to accomplish by hedging